Our Complaints Policy

 We acknowledge that we may not always get it right, so if something has gone wrong, including in relation to our charges, we need you to tell us.
 This will help us to improve our standards of service.

-Clearlake Law LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) as a licensed body (alternative business structure) under SRA Number 8000451 and provides regulated (unreserved) commercial legal services under the laws of England and Wales.
+Clearlake Law LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) as a licensed body (alternative business structure) under SRA Number 8000451 and provides regulated commercial legal services under the laws of England and Wales.

 Clearlake International LLP and Clearlake Technology Limited are not regulated entities and provide unregulated international consultancy and technology services.